What is it like being LGBT in Japan?

 Human Rights Watch recommends the Japanese government abolish abusive prerequisites for changing ones legal sex or gender to meet international standards put forth by the United Nations.
 This includes eliminating involuntary sterilization, medical surgeries and hormonal therapies, and psychosocial treatment, among others.
 Similarly, Amnesty International asks the Japanese government to introduce and enforce anti-discrimination legislation to protect against discrimination in all areas including sexual orientation and gender identity, among others, to ensure that LGBT individuals are not placed in a disadvantage.

 The current coronavirus pandemic has not made the situation much easier for members of the LGBT community in Japan.
 There are growing concerns among those who wish to keep their sexual orientation a secret if they happen to catch the virus, it would mean having to report the incident to their employers, which could lead to discrimination.
-Because same-sex couples are not officially recognized under the law, some fear exclusion from important decision making processes if their partner is hospitalized due to COVID-19.
+Because same-sex couples are not officially recognized under the law, some fear exclusion from important decisionmaking processes if their partner is hospitalized due to COVID-19.
 As the Japanese government haphazardly put together measures to combat the coronavirus, they have failed to elaborate on who is eligible for certain programs.
-There have been misperceptions that same-sex parents and their children are not eligible for compensation by the government for taking a leave of absence from work, highlighting the necessity of clarifying that LGBT families too, are eligible.
+There have been misperceptions that same-sex parents and their children are not eligible for compensation by the government for taking a leave of absence from work, highlighting the necessity of clarifying that LGBT families are also are eligible.

 Although the 2020 Tokyo Rainbow Pride parade, which celebrates diversity and LGBT rights, has been cancelled due to the coronavirus, it has since moved online, providing a platform for LGBT individuals to assemble in solidarity.
-The spontaneity and visibility that comes with marching through the streets becomes lost in an online environment, but it is still an effective way of giving voice to issues that remain undermined under Japanese law.
+The spontaneity and visibility that comes with marching through the streets become lost in an online environment, but it is still an effective way of giving voice to issues that remain undermined under Japanese law.